growerp/growerp/GrowERPObs/2 End User documentation/7 Accounting/9 Account Class reference.md

 mainly defines if the account is a debit or credit account	also used for reporting, mandatory field.
 It is a categorization of ledger Accounts.
-If you do not want to use this feature just use the 'Debit' or 'Credit' values.
+If you do not want to use this feature just use the 'Debit' or 'Credit' or any other level values.
 ## Income Statement Classes
 - Debit
-	- **Cost of Sales**
+	- Cost of Sales
 		- Cost of Goods Sold
 			- Good and Material Cost
+			- Good and Material Cost (contra)
 			- Good Freight Cost
 			- Good Royalties Cost
 			- Inventory Shrinkage
+			- Other Cost of Goods sold
 		- Cost of Services Sold
-	- **Operating Expense**
+	- Operating Expense
 		- Sales and Marketing Expense
 			- Advertising
 			- Promotional Materials